 So what are your day jobs then?

-Our membership includes: a handful of policemen, one former ballet dancer, one graphic designer, one hot shot of a top advertising agency, a BBC producer, a lawyer, a vet, a chiropodist, a host of civil servants and teachers, and even a couple of PhDs.
+Our membership includes: a handful of policemen, one former ballet dancer, one graphic designer, a BBC producer, a lawyer, a vet, a chiropodist, a host of civil servants and teachers, and even a couple of PhDs.

 Do you march?

 It has been known… Most publicly, around Lords cricket ground during the tea breaks, to the strains of Liberty Bell (the Monty Python theme tune).
-David prefers to call it ‘walking in time to music’.
+David prefers to call it ‘walking in time to music’, but we don’t undertake formal marching engagements.

 Have you met the Queen?

 YES!
-And band folklore has it that she was heard to utter “That’s a nice noise!”.
+And band folklore has it that she was heard to utter “What a nice noise!”.

 Where else do you play?

-Some of our favourite gigs of recent years have included the Festival of Remembrance at the Royal Albert Hall, a spot on Centre Court for the Wimbledon finals, concerts at Windsor Castle, a tour of national cathedrals including Westminster Abbey, a tour on a Norwegian cruise ship and a chance for the girls to glimpse Prince Harry at the opening of the Garden of Remembrance, Wootton Bassett.
+Some of our favourite gigs of recent years have included the Festival of Remembrance at the Royal Albert Hall, a spot on Centre Court for the Wimbledon finals, concerts at Windsor Castle, a tour of national cathedrals including Westminster Abbey, cruises to both Norway and the Baltic and a chance for the girls to glimpse Prince Harry at the opening of the Garden of Remembrance, Wootton Bassett.
 We’ve recorded a number of CDs and have appeared on BBC Radios 1, 2 and 3.

 Is there an age limit?